Monday, June 3, 2019

 Foods of Ancient Athens

 Wheat didn't grow well in Greece, but Barley did (the Romans even called the Greeks "Barley Eaters.").
-But Athens imported wheat from other countries, and became known for it's white wheat bread.
-It's commercial bakeries ran all night.
-The poor still ate millet and emmer bread (and whole grain barley porridge and maza) which was looked down on by the upper class .
+But Athens imported wheat from other countries, and became known for its white wheat bread.
+Its commercial bakeries ran all night.
+The poor still ate millet and emmer bread (and whole grain barley porridge and maza) which was looked down on by the upper class.
 Socrates called whole grain bread "pig food."
+Spelt was also available in Greece, and in greek myth was a gift from the Demeter, the goddess of agriculture and the harvest.
+Many of these grains were also used in various porridges, drinks, and in other recipes.
+Like meats below, small samples of breads and grains were often sacrificed to the gods, especially to Demeter and her daughter Persephone.

 MEAT